blackshirt/vodcha/README.md

 `import blackshirt.vodcha`

-This module only export a few high level function/method for AEAD construction based on chacha20 (xchacha20) stream cipher and Poly1305 MAC, and several convenient function/methods
+This module only exports a few high level function/methods for AEAD construction using chacha20 (xchacha20) stream cipher and Poly1305 MAC primitives, and several convenient function/methods to make life easier.

 ## Example